sam-greenwood/taco_vis/README.md

 ```

 There are 3 types of plot available with the following methods: plot_contours, plot_cylinders and plot_cylinders_3D (detailed in full below).
+Animations or still images may be plotted and/or saved to disk for each of the style of plots provided.
 The same 3 keyword arguments are available for each:

 1. animate (default = False).
 If True then a matplotlib animation is created, iterating through the time axis of the data.
 If False then simply a static plot of one time interval of the data will be created.
 2. save (default = False).
 If True then the image (if animate is False) or animation (if animate is True) will not be shown but instead saved to the current working directory.